MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     }
     ```

-3. In order for the WebView to send and respond to the web message, after `CoreWebView2` is initialized, the host:
+3. In order for the WebView to send and respond to the web message, after `CoreWebView2` is initialized, the host injects a script in the web content to:

-    1. Injects a script to the web content that registers a handler to print message from the host.
+    1. Send the URL to the host using `postMessage`.
-    2. Injects a script to the web content that posts the URL to the host.
+    2. Register an event handler to print a message sent from the host.

 In `Form1.cs`, update `InitializeAsync` as shown in the following code snippet.